Skip to main content

 Quick answer

-Most professionals compare offer letters by CTC headline.
-That is how companies with inflated variable pay, low Basic structures, or hidden deductions win candidates who would be better off elsewhere.
-A structured comparison takes 15 minutes and can mean lakhs more over your career.
+The reality: companies with inflated variable pay, low Basic structures, or hidden deductions routinely win candidates who would be better off elsewhere.
+A structured 15-minute comparison can mean lakhs more over your career.

 Step 1: Calculate in-hand for both offers